 Moving back into the same city

-After talking things over with Jenni and reevaluating my career path, we decided to move back in together.
+After talking things over with Jenni and reevaluating my career path (described in detail in my generalists vs specialists piece), we decided to move back in together.
 Jenni would stay where she was with her current job.

 My intention was to attempt to run my own web consultancy, doing similar work to what I’d been doing in DC.
 My time in the city let me build up corporate, higher ed, and government contacts.